[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 The mock test was set up as follows:

-Also, in the "mock test," you can take only the questions you got wrong after the test so that you can review them.
+Furthermore, the "mock exam" allows you to review only the questions you got wrong after the actual test.

-At first, just taking this "mock test" will take time, and you probably won't have much time to devote to feedback afterwards.
+Initially, just taking this "mock exam" will take time, and you probably won't have much time to dedicate to the subsequent feedback.

-Therefore, although it will require a lot of concentration, I recommend that you try to solve the questions you got wrong after the "mock exam" by following the explanations.
+for the problems you got wrong after the exam.
+Therefore, although it requires a lot of concentration, I recommend working through the problems you got wrong after the "mock exam" while referring to the explanations.

 Tips on how to solve

-Therefore, knowing these tips may ultimately increase your learning speed.
+As a result, knowing these tips may ultimately increase the speed of your learning.

 To begin with, my understanding of CLF and SAA is as follows

-are asked to identify the ingredients the SAA questions to suggest an appropriate dish based on the given ingredients .
+SAAquestionsto suggest an appropriate dish based on the ingredients given.

-In the end, both games can be described as "knowledge games."
+Ultimately, both can be dismissed as "knowledge-based games."

-So, if you think, "CLF was a breeze, so SAA should be a breeze if I use a similar study method!" or "If I memorize all the answers, it'll be a breeze!", you'll end up discouraged.
+So, if you think, "CLF was easy, so SAA will be a breeze with the same study method!" or "It'll be easy if I just memorize all the answers!", you'll end up feeling discouraged.

-In fact, I couldn't hide my surprise at the difference in difficulty between the CLF and SAA questions, and I couldn't make much progress in my studies.
+In fact, I was surprised by the difference in difficulty between the CLF and SAA problems, and my studies didn't progress very well.

 You're not alone.
 I felt the same way.